-3 - Heat recovery at HFC
+3 -Heat recovery

-(applies only when the refrigerant selected is not CO2).
-See also page 102.

-Heat recovery mode

-Thermostat: Heat recovery operated from thermostat Digital input: Heat recovery operated from signal on a digital input.
+Heat recovery mode (applies only when the refrigerant selected is not CO2).
+See also page 111.
+Choice of method for heat recovery No: Heat recovery not used Thermostat: Heat recovery operated from thermostat Digital input: Heat recovery operated from signal on a digital input.